 Employment Discrimination (EEOC)

-The Law Office of Jonathan Bell is pleased to announce that through our zealous and relentless representation of Federal Employees through the years, we have successfully recovered over $1,000,000 in damages against the Federal Government for claims of discrimination and retaliation on behalf of Federal Employees.
+The Law Office of Jonathan Bell, P.C. is pleased to announce that through our zealous and relentless representation of Federal Employees through the years, we have successfully recovered over $1,000,000 in damages against the Federal Government for claims of discrimination and retaliation on behalf of Federal Employees.
 This office represents Federal Employees who have been discriminated against by their Employer/Agency.
 Discrimination can occur in numerous forms, including, day to day harassment or a discrete act and can be based upon race, color, sex, national origin, religion, age, disability, or prior EEO activity.

 When you are looking for an experienced attorney who knows the Federal Employee Laws and Procedures, contact The Law Office of Jonathan Bell, P.L.L.C.
 This firm has been trial tested in numerous district EEOC jurisdictions, before numerous EEOC Judges and countless Federal Agencies.
 We carefully represent each Employee through every step of litigation, including the informal counseling, filing of the formal complaint, the investigation and the Hearing.
 The firm has grown a reputation among the Judges and many Federal Agencies to be a top notch trial oriented firm that obtains top results.